Data Analytics vs Data Analysis: 5 Key Differences

 Both data analytics and data analysis are essential for modern businesses.
 The two processes shouldn't be seen as competing alternatives but as different forms of the same data intelligence process.

-Data analytics is a good option for businesses looking to generate predictive models and need a more holistic data intelligence system that can help them streamline their operations.
+Data analytics is a good option for businesses looking to generate predictive models and needing a more holistic data intelligence system that can help them streamline their operations.

 Data analysis, on the other hand, is better suited for businesses that have well-defined problems and want to diagnose them and find solutions using business intelligence systems.